 As Childpeace looks forward, we hope to connect with the many families and students who've been part of our community.
 If you are an alumnus or the parent of an alumnus, we would love to hear from you.
-Please consider joining our school network on Facebook.
+Consider joining our school network on Facebook.
 We look forward to reconnecting with you and your family.

 Attributes of a Montessori Graduate

 Montessori graduates are prepared to function productively on all levels: intellectually, emotionally, socially and physically.
 A person ready to participate fully in the world; a willing and able contributor; a self-motivated lifelong learner.

 Montessori graduates have grown up in a nurturing environment that encourages self-motivation, independent thinking, and perseverance.

 Taught how to learn and how to love learning, the result is they carry their natural childlike curiosity in their future academic experiences and into adulthood.